 Are these old-school beauties good for your feet?

-The level of technical innovation that goes into the development of Rockport shoes, the high quality of the materials used and the exceptional attention to detail involved, all mean that the these shoes can be very good for your feet.
+The level of technical innovation that goes into the development of Rockport shoes, the high quality of the materials used and the exceptional attention to detail involved, all mean that these shoes can be very good for your feet.

 They provide outstanding stability, support and flexibility as well as consistent comfort, making them a must-have for any shoe rack.
 With reliable heel support, firm arch support and generous cushioning, they can also be particularly good for people suffering with painful foot complaints such as plantar fasciitis.